 According to a survey by Wyzowl, the number of businesses using video as a marketing tool has increased by 41% since 2016.

-Plus, 86% of marketers say that video has increased traffic to their website.
+Plus, 86% of marketers say that video has increased traffic to their websites.

-It also enhances a brand’s credibility; what if your customers were filming their experience shopping, traveling, eating, or using what you have to offer in general?
+It also enhances a brand’s credibility; imagine your customers filming their experiences shopping, traveling, eating, or just relaxing while using your product.

-What’s definite is that others are more likely to judge that it’s safe to do business with you as well.
+Others are more likely to judge that it’s safe doing business with you because of that.

-Canon is one of the many brands to use videos in its user-generated content strategy by prompting the so-called “Canon Creators” to express their creativity with its latest cameras.
+Canon is one of the many brands to use videos in its UGC strategy by prompting the so-called “Canon Creators” to express their creativity with its latest cameras.

 If you’re a business owner or marketing manager, we strongly suggest adding videos to your campaigns, as one of the most effective forms of visual content.

 Author’s Note: What many ecommerce brands do is collect their UGC – such as unboxing videos – and use them in paid ads campaigns.
 It’s a great way to promote your brand’s credibility to even more people.

 The next type of content we’re going to cover is testimonials.